jasonewall/hex/README.md

 Yup! `/*`!
 That is the nice thing about using a filter.
 If **hex** doesn't know what to do with a route it just lets the rest of your application deal with it.

+# DISCLAIMER

+**hex** is very much in alpha stages.
+Don't use it yet.
+Seriously, there isn't a whole let here.
+In fact, I could use some help getting it going!